SaltyGoo/saltygoo.github.io/class/mu_nereid.md

 _You are the allure of the sea ..._

 <ins>Starting Equipment</ins><br>
-A Conch, A Foam Shawl (see below), and One weapon or tool of your choice stolen from a sailor.
+A Conch, a Foam Shawl (see below), and one Weapon or Tool of your choice stolen from a sailor.

 <ins>Starting Skills</ins><br>
 Your choice of Reef Gardener, Deep Sea Hermit, or Landweller Seducer